spdk/spdk/lib/vhost/test_plan.md

 - Linux guests run FIO integrity jobs to verify read/write operations, while Windows HCK SCSI Compliance Test 2.0 is running on Windows guest

+#### vhost hot-remove tests
+- removing NVMe device (unbind from driver) which is already claimed by controller in vhost
+- hotremove tests performed with and without I/O traffic to device
+- I/O traffic, if present in test, has verification enabled
+- checks that vhost and/or VMs do not crash
+- checks that other devices are unaffected by hot-remove of a NVMe device
+- performed against vhost blk and vhost scsi

+#### vhost scsi hot-attach and hot-detach tests
+- adding and removing devices via RPC to a controller which is already in use by a VM
+- I/O traffic generated with FIO read/write operations, verification enabled
+- checks that vhost and/or VMs do not crash
+- checks that other devices in the same controller are unaffected by hot-attach and hot-detach operations

 ### Performance tests